1977 Idaho Vandals football team: Troxel fired

 Five weeks after the season concluded, Troxel was asked for his resignation by new university president Richard Gibb on December 30.
 An assistant under the preceding three head coaches and a former head coach of track and field, he had been at UI for an over a decade.
 Very successful at Borah High School in Boise (1958–66), Troxel returned to the high school ranks in 1978 at Kennewick High School, in the Tri-Cities of eastern Washington, and built the Lions into winners; he coached through 1990, and died of cancer at age 75 in 2001.

 Schedule

 Idaho did not play Northern Arizona, so a non-conference game was designated to count in the standings for each team.
-Both were designated conference games were home games against Pacific Coast Athletic Association team.
+Both were home games against Pacific Coast Athletic Association (PCAA) opponents.
 Idaho lost to Pacific, while Northern Arizona defeated Cal State Fullerton.